-Generally, food allergies or intolerance are not a disability as defined under either section 504 of the Rehabilitation Act or Part B of Individuals with Disabilities Education Act (IDEA).
+Generally, food allergies or food intolerances are not considered a disability as defined under either section 504 of the Rehabilitation Act or Part B of Individuals with Disabilities Education Act (IDEA).
 The FCNS may, but is not required to make food substitutions for them.
-However, when in the licensed physician's assessment food allergies may result in severe, life threatening (anaphylactic) reactions, the child's condition would meet the definition of "disability," and the substitutions prescribed by the licensed physician must be made.
+However, if the licensed physician determines that food allergies may result in severe, life threatening (anaphylactic) reactions, the child's condition would meet the definition of "disability," and the substitutions prescribed by the licensed physician must be made.